 In the chapter on Friendship, Lewis illustrated how the study of history lifts us out of our century to see some of its flaws, when he commented that in ancient and medieval times Friendship was highly exalted.
 Such is no longer the case.
 Sadly, Lewis wrote, it had become necessary for men to rebut the theory that a strong male friendship was really homosexual.
 With some relish, Lewis recalled meeting Arthur Greeves in childhood and discovering that they both liked the same things and in the same way.
-The Inklings were a later example of the same friendship, especially the walking tours that characterized his life in the 1930s.
+Surely this friendship was a model for much of what Lewis wrote in this chapter, and surely the Inklings were a later example of the same friendship, especially the walking tours that characterized his life in the 1930s.